NgoHuuNghia/rinc-store-main/README.md

   - Also add case if game is already own or in cart in the add to cart
 - This is the "if you have nothing to do then do these things" list
   - Work on making a next/image specialized component will ya
+- Next project make sure everything is modular ok? (admin)
+- The admin editor for in page is unoptimized might need to work on that
+- Joined at and updated at for users btw